Student learning support

 - Students who have already mastered the use of this digraph at a complex word level practise reading and writing sentences containing words with the digraph ng at the sentence level.

 Find out more about how a structured literacy approach enables you to cater for all your students’ learning needs.
-Access the Literacy Hub’s professional learning topic on Explicit Direct Instruction (EDI) for phonics – an instructional model, which explores whole-class phonics instruction.
+Access the Literacy Hub’s professional learning topic on Explicit instruction for phonics – an instructional model, which explores whole-class phonics instruction.

 Response to Intervention